Site-Marker/multicamera-app/README.md

 It's a brave new world of software development and leveraging these tools are imperative.\
 Let us know which tools you used and how they helped you find a solution.\
-*P.S.
-This project is setup to support the use of https://v0.dev/ ;)*